Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen

 Mechanical equilibrium is expressed as

 which satisfies the condition $\bm{\nabla } \cdot \bm{P} = 0$~\cite{widom}.
-One of the challenges of studying these different curvature sections across an interface comes from the amount of available surface data, as the desired regions are rather small regardless of system size.
-Using the thin sheet approach, a given curved region of an interface may only have 40 to 50 particles per sampled shell, making statistically accurate averaging in these regions difficult.
+One of the challenges in studying these different curvature sections across an interface comes from the amount of available surface data, as the desired regions are rather small regardless the system size.
+Using the thin sheet approach, a given curved region of an interface may only have 40-50 particles per sampled shell, making statistically accurate averaging in these regions difficult.

-To ensure the proper sampling, within the given time interval block averages can be taken for each bin of particles~\cite{Frenkel-Smit}.
-Block averaging is a common statistical analysis technique that ensures data after a certain time \textit{t} are uncorrelated.
-The obtained pressure and density profiles paint a unique picture of a phase separation that maintains mechanical equilibrium.
-The results obtained for the convex case (~\ref{fig:6}) mimic results found in most other convex fluid systems~\cite{Song}, however the concave pressure profile is uniquely different and minutely breaks mechanical equilibrium.
-Data for the concave case was studied at two temperatures, $T^{*}=0.2,0.3$, which both show the same qualitative behaviors.
-Both the density and pressure profiles in the concave case (\ref{fig:7}) see an increase in $\rho$ and $P_{N}$ shortly before the surface of tension.
-This suggests local inhomogeneity along these regions of the liquid-liquid interface, and the breaking of mechanical equilibrium provides a driving force for interface evolution at longer time scales.
+To ensure proper sampling, block average within a given time interval can be obtained for each bin of particles~\cite{Frenkel-Smit}.
+Block averaging is a common statistical analysis technique that ensures that the data after a certain time \textit{t} are uncorrelated.
+The obtained pressure and density profiles paint a unique picture of the phase separation that maintains the mechanical equilibrium.
+The results obtained for the convex case (~\ref{fig:6}) mimic those found in most other convex fluid systems~\cite{Song}; however, the concave pressure profile is uniquely different and minutely breaks the mechanical equilibrium.
+The data for the concave case were studied at two temperatures, $T^{*}=0.2,0.3$, which both show the same qualitative behaviors.
+Both the density and pressure profiles in the concave case (\ref{fig:7}) show an increase in $\rho$ and $P_{N}$ shortly before the surface of tension.
+This suggests local inhomogeneity along these regions of the liquid-liquid interface, and the breaking of the mechanical equilibrium provides a driving force for interface evolution at longer time scales.

 We can integrate the pressure and density profiles of the two curvature types,

 and